You would think that a good movie is a good movie, and that good movies just get Oscars, wouldn't you?

 But the prime years of Steven Spielberg and George Lucas, in tandem with the crumbling "New Hollywood" of the 1960s-70s, caused a schism to emerge.
 Studios started targeting the common man more often with the rise of the Summer Blockbuster.
 While Spielberg and Lucas's best works were beloved and received many nominations and awards, their perceived "lightweight" nature kept them from winning in "important" categories (acting, direction, writing, picture).
 On the other side of the coin, audiences became less interested in the weightier fare that did win in those categories; that "serious" fare that has become Oscar Bait.

 They aren't all gloom and doom.
 A heartwarming, inspirational drama or Dramedy or even a Dark Comedy film can easily be positioned as Oscar Bait because there's still room for suffering.
 If your movie is science fiction or fantasy, however, you might as well not bother; these types of movies usually get the technical awards such as Visual Effects, but not much else.
-The Oscars tend to pick movies that few people have seen, because it's a common perception that they look down upon the common man.

 The act of setting out to create a movie with the explicit intention to cleaning up at the Academy Awards is known as "Oscarbation."
 Making your movie Oscar Bait is a great way to attract Hype Aversion and especially Hype Backlash: people might be turned off by the over-hype your movie receives and, if they get around to watching it, may not be as impressed by the result as the awards panel was.
 Deader Than Disco, as noted at that trope entry, may well follow - especially if your movie comes out empty-handed or only picks up technical awards.

 It's worth noting that the Academy of Motion Picture Arts and Sciences announced that starting with the 2010 ceremony (honoring the films of 2009) the Best Picture category would be expanded to include ten nominees instead of the long-traditional five.
 This Roger Ebert piece wonders if successful films that don't conform to Oscar Bait will find a place at the table again this way.
 This appears to have come true, as the 2010 ceremony's best picture category included the likes of Avatar, District 9, Inglourious Basterds and Up.
-However, the winner was a war drama that nobody actually saw (being an arthouse limited release in the middle of the summer and all).
+However, the winner was a war drama that not many people saw (being an arthouse limited release in the middle of the summer and all).
 In 2011, the winner was The King's Speech —a historical biopic about a soon to be king struggling against a speech impediment— winning for Best Picture and Best Director, which subsequently did very good sustained box office business with the general public.

-It's also worth noting recent Best Picture winners like The Departed, The Lord of the Rings and No Country for Old Men, along with the large number of depressing historical dramas (read: Oscar Bait) that don't win.
+It's also worth noting Best Picture winners like The Departed, The Lord of the Rings and No Country for Old Men, along with the large number of depressing historical dramas (read: Oscar Bait) that don't win.
 The Academy may be able to detect more blatant bait.
 The fact that Tropes Are Not Bad should also be noted, and the fact that a film is Oscar bait does not necessarily mean it is poor or even pretentious — Forrest Gump, for instance, swept the awards, and is also widely adored, as did The Pianist, which, whilst not necessarily "enjoyed" is often considered a film everyone should watch, especially in Europe.
 In fact, European audiences tend to be more receptive to Oscar Bait than American ones, partly because it is one of the few ways that European films can compete in America and partly because European cinema is more into weighty dramas than American, largely because European studios don't have budgets larger than the GDP of small African nations, so such films are easier for them to produce.

 This can also happen on TV as Emmy Bait, or on Broadway as Tony Bait.